Overview – Masai Mara NR

 The Wildebeest Migration

 The Serengeti-Mara ecosystem is home to the annual wildebeest migration where 2.5 million wildebeest, zebra and gazelles follow the rains in search of new grass.
 They make their way from the Serengeti to the Masai Mara somewhere around July and August, and usually arrive in September.
 The crossing of the Mara River along the way is one of the highlights of this spectacular event.
-They slowly head back into the Serengeti again around October.
+They slowly head back into Tanzania around October.

 The Masai Mara is one of the best parks in Africa for seeing big cats.
 Even leopards are generally relaxed, and their behavior can easily be observed.
 Cheetah are often spotted on the open savannah eyeing off their next meal.
 Of the other Big Five, elephant and buffalo are plentiful, but black rhino is trickier and can only be found in certain areas.